 I was an Air Force Pilot from 1977 to 1982.
 In that time, I got to see a lot of very strange things in the sky.
 But perhaps the most dramatic were the 3 electromagnetic phenomena I will tell you about now: The Northern Lights1, St. Elmo’s Fire, and, oh yeah, that time I was struck by lightning.

 The Aurora or Northern Lights

 Sometimes we would fly from Northern California to the East Coast in order to pick up some fighters and escort them across the Atlantic.
 Being KC-135’s, we were their flying gas station.
-(See my last post.)
-But if there were no fighters to escort, we would take the Great Circle Route2 and fly very close to the North Pole to get to our European base, RAF Mildenhall.
+But if there were no fighters to escort, we would take the Great Circle Route and fly very close to the North Pole to get to our European base, RAF Mildenhall.
 Often, in that northern arc, we would not only see the Northern Lights from afar as someone in the Northern United States might, but actually fly among them.

 The aurora is composed of highly charged particles (plasma) interacting with the Earth’s Magnetic field.
 Millions of tons of these highly charged particles get ejected from our sun on a regular basis.
 When they fly past our planet, the Earth’s magnetic field captures and directs them to the poles, creating a fantastic light show.

-You may recall from an earlier post, flying above 50,000 feet requires the pilot to wear a space suit.
+Flying above 50,000 feet requires the pilot to wear a pressure suit.
 The top ceiling for manned aircraft is around 75,000 feet.
 The International Space Station circles the Earth at around 250 miles.

 And that’s what we thought about St. Elmo’s Fire.